schollz/poetry-generator/README.md

 # About the brain file

+Examples of the types of words:

 ```
 verb-pr = hopes
 verb-past = hoped
 verb = hope
 verb-inf = hoping
 ```

+Currently you only need to put in the infinitive form, and the other forms will be determined automaticlaly.

 # Deployment
 I wrote a deployment script for easy NGINX deployment (keep reading).
 This will install NGINX blocks, as well as a Linux `init.d` script to automatically start and stop gunicorn.